Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 ---
 ![](/images/uploads/coach-travel1_canva.jpg)

-#### Coaches have come a long way since their horse-drawn namesakes of the early 1800’s.

-#### Just as every good Sherlock Holmes adventure began with a coach arriving at 221b Baker Street, coaches today depart for a staggering number of locations across the UK and Europe and the potential for adventure is huge.
-‘Come Watson, the game is afoot…’

 ## Why travel by coach?

-Unlike in Sherlock’s time, there is no chance you’ll be asked to dismount whenever the road gets too rough, and of course there are no horses to feed.

-But that’s not the end of the benefits to travelling by modern coach.
-Comfortable, safe and timely, just one coach keeps around 50 cars off the road, and if coach journeys increased by just 15% per year in the UK we’d be seeing around 47 million fewer cars on our roads.
-And, contrary to popular belief, there are toilets onboard!
+C﻿oaches are generally a great budget option, offering cheap and convenient travel across the UK and Europe.

-But this is Flight Free UK, so how do modern coaches compare to flying?
-Well, per person per journey, coaches produce five times less CO2 than air travel.
+Per person per journey, coaches produce five times less CO2 than air travel.
 That’s a staggering environmental saving and comes with the fascinating bonus of being able to watch the scenery roll past beyond your window.
-Ralph Waldo Emerson spoke wisely indeed with his advice to find the journey’s end in every step of the road!

 ![](/images/uploads/co2-emissions-passenger-transport-graph.jpg "Coach travel is a very carbon-efficient way to get around")